 During your stay: You will be blogging and tweeting daily, based on our class visits.
 The blog commands the largest portion of your grade and must be completed prior to leaving London.
-It will chronicle where we've been and who we've met.
-You will include photos, videos and/or other art from each visit.
+It will chronicle where we've been and who we've met and what that means.
+You will include photos, videos, podcasts and/or other media options from each visit.
 There will also be cultural visits you should accomplish on your own time to be part of this blog as well as assigned blog posts about the British media and the British culture.
 We will also have a final exam before departing for home.

 You will be assigned two texts to read during the course.
 Both will be available as e-books and while we may not discuss them as part of the course, in past summers we have had the chance to meet the authors of your books.
 Reading the books in advance of meeting the authors may make that meeting more meaningful, but is not required.
 You will complete book reports -- an oral report and a written report -- for submission approximately four weeks after the class in London ends.
 The written report will be turned in on a date to be determined when you deliver an oral report to show your comprehension of the material.